 Batman Returns (1992)

 Batman Returns remains one of the most underrated comic book films of the past 25 years.
 One that saw Tim Burton delve even deeper into the gothic fairytale horror of his Gotham.
-While bringing together the Bat, the Cat and the Penguin for a nightmare Christmas in DC Comics darkest city.
-Providing not only a visually stunning landscape but also a range of deliciously dark performances.
+At the same time, bringing together the Bat, the Cat and the Penguin for a nightmare Christmas in DC Comics darkest city.
 With Keaton building on his debut outing as the Batman.
 While also relishing the opportunity to play alongside Pfeiffer’s psychotic yet sensual Catwomen and DeVito’s damaged and dangerous Penguin.
-Consequently creating a film of pure comic book fantasy, as the Christmas lights of Gotham sparkle against the darkness of Burton’s vision.
+The resulting movie pure comic book fantasy joy, as the Christmas lights of Gotham sparkle against the darkness of Burton’s vision.

-This is Tim Burton with the gloves off, dovetailing his trademark for gothic fairytales with the action of the first Batman outing.
-In effect, creating a comic book Christmas adventure full of bite, as Burton’s Batman universe expands and develops.
-However, unfortunately, Batman Returns ended up too dark for some at Warner Brothers.
-Thus ending Keaton, Pfeiffer and Burton’s involvement in the franchise.
+Batmans 1992 return is Tim Burton with the gloves off, dovetailing his trademark for gothic fairytales with the action of the first Batman outing.
+In effect, creating a comic book Christmas adventure full of bite, as Burton’s universe expands and develops.
+However, unfortunately, Batman Returns proved too dark for some at Warner Brothers.
+With the 1992 movie marking the end of Keaton, Pfeiffer and Burton’s involvement in the franchise.
 But if you’ve got a go.
 Go in style.
-And it fair to say that Batman Returns oozes style.

 Director: Tim Burton